christina-ml/fend-landing-page/README.md

 ## Scroll to Anchor

 To do: Make it so when clicking an item from the navigation menu, the link scrolls to the appropriate section.

+# Additional Content (not required)

+## Back to Top

+Added a back to top image link using JavaScript.
+Created anchor element, created image tag to go inside anchor element, set css styles for image, attached image to anchor.
+Then added an Event Listener to scroll to top of page, when clicking on the link which is the image at the bottom of section 4.
+Smooth scrolling when anchor link is clicked.